Meet the Team

 Advisory Panel member

-Providing advice on developing strong community links, volunteer recruitment and management and fundraising opportunities.
-Denise comes from a background of working in the education sector with young excluded students .
+With a background of working in the education sector with young excluded students, Denise has a passion for inclusion and community.
 She volunteers with a homeless service and is Chair of Trustees at a local community church.

 Angela Hatherell